tangentyh/notes-of-tan/SQL_notes.md

      - natural key or surrogate key
    - foreign key -- help keep spread-out data consistent
    - large data update -- bootstrap with delete indexes before and re-create after
+   - covering index -- An index that includes all the columns retrieved by a query.
+Instead of using the index values as pointers to find the full table rows, the query returns values from the index structure.
+Any column index or composite index could act as a covering index

 1. ACID -- transaction properties
    - atomicity -- when transaction ends, either all the changes succeed or all the changes undone